-In the South, in the provinces of Leinster, Munster, Connacht and Meath, there are some who say that English in Ireland is remarkable for the absence of regional variation.
+In the South, in the provinces of Leinster, Munster, Connaught, and Meath, there are some who say that English in Ireland is remarkable for the absence of regional variation.
 Others argue that although the similarities are perhaps more noticeable than the differences, a careful study distinguishes some important contrasts between the Hiberno-English of the town and the country.
 One essential distinction is between the Irish English of the cities (notably Dublin and Cork) and the speech of the countryside.
 It is also said that a more standard form of English, based on the speech of the Dublin school and college system and on the broadcasters of Radio Telefís Éireann (RTE), is emerging in the capital.
 The Irish themselves will tell you that they can distinguish all kinds of regional variation (at least three in Kerry alone, according to one informant), and will comment especially on the distinctiveness of the English around Cork contrasted, say, with the English spoken in Dublin.
-As we shall see elsewhere, such fine tuning occurs in all speech communities and often misses the broad, overall homogeneity identified by the outsider.